Andy Quy: Coaching career

 Quy began his coaching career in the Derby County and Aston Villa academies and was appointed as part-time first team goalkeeping coach at Lincoln City in 2006.
 In 2007, he joined Stoke City as first team goalkeeping coach.
-In January 2019, Quy and Kevin Russell assisted Stoke's caretaker manager Rory Delap.
-In December 2019, Quy left his role at Stoke and joined Brentford until the end of the 2019–20 season.
+In January 2019, Quy and Kevin Russell assisted Stoke City's caretaker manager Rory Delap.
+In December 2019, Quy replaced Iñaki Caña as Brentford's first team goalkeeping coach.
+He left the role in August 2020.

 In February 2021, Quy was appointed Head of Goalkeeping at Burton Albion and he served in the role until late October, when he took up the combined role of first team and academy goalkeeping coach at Major League Soccer expansion team Charlotte FC.
 Following the sacking of head coach Miguel Ángel Ramírez in May 2022, Quy relinquished his goalkeeping coach duties and was made a member of the interim coaching team, serving head coach Christian Lattanzio as an assistant alongside Jamath Shoffner.
-In January 2023, he was appointed to the role full-time.
+Quy was appointed to the role full-time in January 2023, but he followed Christian Lattanzio out of the club when his departure was announced on 8 November 2023.

+On 20 February 2024, Quy was appointed goalkeeping coach at Huddersfield Town.
+He departed in March 2025 and was appointed goalkeeping coach of Crystal Palace in September 2025.